calebdre/calebdre.github.io/_posts/2015-11-27-machine-learning-tour.md

 title: Machine Learning Tour
 ---

-Machine Learning is a branch of computer science that studies the design of algorithms who learn as you give it information.
+Machine Learning is a branch of computer science that studies the design of algorithms which learn as you give it information.
 The field is highly related to staticstics as these algorithms rely on statistics concepts.
 The basic premise is that we can feed the algorithm information, we can implement predictive modeling techniques into the algorithms so it 'learns.'
 When we give it new information it uses what it has 'learned' to make a prediction or perform another task.